josegonzalez/python-github-backup/README.rst

 Skip existing on incomplete backups
 -------------------------------------------------------

-The ``--skip-existing`` argument will skip a backup if the directory already exists, regardless of if the backup in that directory was not successfully completed (perhaps due to a blocking error).
+The ``--skip-existing`` argument will skip a backup if the directory already exists, even if the backup in that directory failed (perhaps due to a blocking error).
 This may result in unexpected missing data in a regular backup.

 Github Backup Examples